Glencoe MacDonalDs – A SecluDeD Celtic Cultural IslanD within their Glen

 Colonel John Hill petitioned the government several times to allow the MacIains to re-settle Glencoe.
 They were given permission to return to their burned out cottages six months later.
 The government laid the blame on several individuals named Campbell because they literally held every government office in the Highlands.
 The King was acquitted of any wrong doing and promptly acquitted his Secretary of State Dalrymple of any wrong doing because of “excesses of those who executed his orders”.
 For 300 years Clan Campbell has been treated as if the entire clan were guilty of this despicable act.
 There is no justification for what happened on February 13th, 1692.
 Nor is there any justification blaming an entire clan for the acts of a few men who lived over 300 years ago and who acted on government orders.
 Many orders of “Fire & Sword” gave government sanction for one clan to do battle with another.
 What made the Glencoe Massacre such a despicable act was that it was accomplished through betraying trust.
 Trust MacIain had that the government would protect his clan after he signed the oath even though it was days past the deadline.

-Cuimhnich (Gaelic = remember) has been on every wreath laid at the Glencoe memorial since the massacre.
+More of the aftermath of the Glencoe Massacre can be found at Cuimhnich (Gaelic = remember).
+Cuimhnich has been on every wreath laid at the Glencoe memorial since the massacre.
 It is fitting to remember Glencoe that such injustice not occur again.
 It is not fitting to foster inter-clan rivalry, feuds, or bigotry.

 big•ot•ry (ˈbɪg ə tri) n.
 1. extreme intolerance of any creed, belief, or opinion that differs from one’s own.